- Police Beat

 Area track stars geared up for the state meet.

-The tennis story featured excellence across the board.
+The tennis story featured several solid squads.

 July and August